Dir: Francois Truffaut

 books, if producing books is the prerequisite of highly controlled society to which the movie obviously opposes?

-I can answer this question with two answers.
-The first answer is, though this is a quotation from McLuhan's book
+I can answer this question with two ways.
+The first answer is, though this is a quotation from McLuhan's book The

 and opposition to government as such".
 In short, printed books has influenced upon two sides that are completely